they / any pronouns

 University of Denver

 I am a critical HCI education researcher.
-I pursue ethical, equitable, and liberatory technology futures by envisioning novel pedagogies for critical design education and exploring ways to broaden participation within post-secondary CS learning contexts.
-My interdisciplinary work draws upon ideas from human-computer interaction (HCI), computing education research, design theory & methods, accessibility, information science, and software engineering.
-I often partner with communities of HCI and computing educators, working to identify pedagogical challenges and evaluate potential solutions.
+I pursue equitable and liberatory technology futures by exploring novel ways to teach and learn the principles of inclusive, accessible, critical, and ethical technology design.
+My interdisciplinary work draws upon ideas from many fields, including human-computer interaction (HCI), computing education research, justice-centered design theory & methods, accessibility & disability justice, information science, critical data studies, and software engineering.
+I often partner with communities to do this work, identifying challenges to their practice and evaluating potential solutions.
 I employ qualitative and design research methods to deeply explore these contexts and the experiences of the people within them.

 In Fall 2024, I started as an Assistant Professor in Computer Science at the Ritchie School of Engineering and Computer Science at the University of Denver.
 Previously, I worked with Amy J. Ko at the University of Washington Information School for my doctoral studies and Margaret M. Burnett at Oregon State University CS for my undergraduate research.